On the Provable Suboptimality of Momentum SGD in Nonstationary Stochastic Optimization: Proofs of tracking error bounds with high probability

-Since $\|a_\ell\|$ depends on $\boldsymbol{y}_{\ell}$, which is random and can, a priori, be unbounded, we cannot directly apply a uniform sub-Gaussian martingale concentration inequality.
+Since $\|\boldsymbol{a}_\ell\|$ depends on $\boldsymbol{y}_{\ell}$, which is random and can, a priori, be unbounded, we cannot directly apply a uniform sub-Gaussian martingale concentration inequality.
 We therefore localize via a predictable (time-varying) stopping radius, which remains valid under stochastic drift.
+We carry out this localization directly in the transformed energy $E_t:=\|\boldsymbol y_t\|^2$, since both the recursive relation and the martingale coefficient are expressed in terms of $\boldsymbol y_t$.
+To make the relationship between the transformed state and the original tracking error explicit, recall from \cref{lemma:extended-2d-recursion-sgd-momentum} that